Newcomer Guide

 You want the smaller AgiEnv / AGI.run(...) surface before the full UI.

 That is enough for day 1.
-Do not widen the problem to notebooks, package mode, private apps, or cluster setup until this path works once and the manifest gives you a passing baseline.
+Do not widen the problem to package mode, private apps, or cluster setup until one lane works once and gives you a clear baseline.

 This also means PyCharm is not part of the day-1 contract.
 AGILAB keeps PyCharm run configurations for developers who want IDE debugging, but the newcomer route is shell + browser first.
 The same install, execute, and analysis path can be driven from commands, the web UI, or checked-in wrappers.